 Our quick-hit recommendations:

-There's one more wrinkle: for years, there were Chromebooks and...not much else.
+There’s one more wrinkle: For years, there were Chromebooks and...not much else.
 Now there are Chrome OS-powered convertibles like the Chromebook Flip, as well as Chrome OS-powered tablets like the Google Pixel Slate.
+(Chromeboxes are a separate, niche class of standalone Chrome OS-powered boxes that lack a display.)
 Besides the obvious physical differences, a Chromebook is no different than a Chrome tablet.
+Google recently swung back into the laptop form factor, launching the Google Pixelbook Go: Available in various configurations from $649 all the way to up to $1,349, the new clamshell Chromebooks boast up to a Core i7 and a 4K screen.
+And they're surprisingly good.

-If you’d like, read on to dive deeper into the differences between the Chrome OS and Windows platforms, as well as some recommendations on what to buy.
-Just be aware that the conversation will center around inexpensive machines that can accomplish basic tasks.
+Read on for a deeper dive into the differences between the Chrome OS and Windows platforms, as well as some recommendations on what to buy.
+Just be aware that the conversation will focus on inexpensive machines that can accomplish basic tasks.
 Chromebooks can’t hold a candle to $2,000 gaming PCs, though some cloud gaming services might allow them to eventually.

 What’s the difference between a Chromebook and a PC?